-If we are unable to successfully identify and analyze changing market trends and adjust our growth strategies accordingly in a timely and cost-effective manner, our results of operations could be adversely affected.
+If we are unable to successfully identify and analyze changing market trends and adjust our growth strategies accordingly in a timely and costeffective manner, our results of operations could be adversely affected.

 As China's internet infrastructure market remains at an early stage, especially compared to those in more advanced economies, we generally operate in a more complex business environment with changing market dynamics.
-On the one hand, the imbalance between material growth in internet traffic and the relative limited supply of high quality internet infrastructure services drives strong demand for not only data center services, but also complementary value-added services in adjacent markets, including among others, interconnectivity services, network transmission services and cloud services.
+On the one hand, the imbalance between material growth in internet traffic and the relative limited supply of high-quality internet infrastructure services drives strong demand for not only data center services, but also complementary value-added services in adjacent markets, including among others, interconnectivity services, network transmission services and cloud services.
 On the other hand, the potential changes in competitive landscape and regulations in an otherwise highly regulated market continue to present ambiguities and challenges.
-Therefore, we need to evaluate, on a continuous basis, the changing market dynamics and from time to time make adjustments to our growth strategies and operations, accordingly.
-Any material changes to our strategies and operations, including adjustments to business models, new fail to capture new growth opportunities, or become unsuccessful in modifying our strategies and operations to adapt to these changing market conditions in a timely and cost-effective manner, our results of operations could be materially and adversely affected.
+Therefore, we need to evaluate, on a continuous basis, the changing market dynamics and from time to time make adjustments to our growth strategies and operations accordingly.
+Any material changes to our strategies and operations, including adjustments to business models, new business areas and acquisitions, are evaluated financially, strategically and operationally by our management and approved by our board of directors.
+If we fail to capture new growth opportunities, or become unsuccessful in modifying our strategies and operations to adapt to these changing market conditions in a timely and cost-effective manner, our results of operations could be materially and adversely affected.